-The Scheme has incurred costs (including legal costs) of £21,582 over the year in question and, also, incurred shared costs of £173 in respect of other Milton Schemes.
-If and when any recoveries are made from the other Scheme's investments, these shared costs will be reimbursed to the Scheme in the first instance.
+The Scheme has incurred costs (including legal costs) of £66,518 over the year in question and, also, incurred shared costs of £106,786 in respect of other Milton Schemes.
+As a significant recovery has been made to the Schemes these shared costs will be reimbursed to the Scheme.
 Dalriada has set out in its various Announcements to members the actions it has taken to realise, where possible, the investments made by the previous trustees.
-Generally, actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, have been centred on legal advice around the realisation/recovery of funds.
+Generally, actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, have been centred on legal advice and action around the realisation/recovery of funds.